|Ordered||23 Sep 1939|

-While attacking a large tanker off Trinidad U-202 was depth charged by an unidentified aircraft.
-The air compressor was damaged, severely limiting the boats ability to dive.
-She nonetheless continued her patrol and sank two ships before returning to base at Brest.
-(Sources: Blair, vol 2, page 52.)
+While attacking a large tanker off Trinidad U-202 was attacked by a US Catalina flying boat (Sqdn VP-53, USN).
+The two depth charges dropped damaged the air compressor, severely limiting the boats ability to dive.
+She nonetheless continued on patrol, and sank two ships before returning to base at Brest.

 2 recorded attacks on this boat.